Junior School Council

 Junior School Council offers students from across the school the opportunity to take part in fundraising as well as offering the student body a representative voice.

 Our school community is supported by a Wellbeing Program.
 When you complete a tour of the school, you will find out about all the wonderful, different Wellbeing Strategies we consistently implement across the school.
 The Student Wellbeing Coordinator is here to support and guide all students and families in the school.
 The Wellbeing Officer is another person who is keen and ready to support your child.
 They are normally available on Mondays and Wednesdays.
-They operate Brekky Club in the school hall every Monday and Wednesday from 8:15am – 8:45am.
+They also operate Brekky Club in the school hall every Monday and Wednesday from 8:30am – 8:50am.
 Everyone at Fairhills Primary School is welcome to come along and enjoy a delicious breakfast.